puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 correctly apply the catalog.

-This pluginsync process adds a lot of clutter, but we'll focus on three lines that look like the following.
+This pluginsync process adds a lot of clutter, but we'll focus on three lines that look like the following:

 ```
 Info: Loading facts